 All in all, Tenerife is a wonderful destination if you are a fan of green landscapes and love to be in pure nature.

-The above-mentioned national parks and forests are only a few examples for environments where you could enjoy a perfect hiking trip.
+The above-mentioned places and forests are only a few examples of environments where you could enjoy a perfect hiking trip.
 If you are a hiker who’s looking for a challenge, the famous Teide hike is the essential route when you visit Tenerife.

 Expect volcanic landscapes, cold wind and beautiful views!
 You’ll be above the clouds so the sun shines just for you and it will be even more picturesque.
 Book your stay at Altavista and experience the Teide adventure.
 Don’t miss getting to the top of Spain’s highest mountain.

 Another very popular route is in the Masca Valley.
 It’s not the easiest path but it’s definitely worth it!
-A tour guide is not necessary as the route is very clear.
+The hike is protected and in order to be allowed to hike it, you need to reserve your spot first – it’s for free.
 There are some difficult parts to climb so be sure to have some solid boots.

 The Masca Valley is located in another fantastic natural area – the Teno Mountains.
 This one is in the northwest of the island.
 As a friend of nature you have to do an excursion through the mountains (e.g. from Santiago del Teide to Buenavista del Norte)!